cado-security/product-help/docs/cado/investigate/insights.md

 # What is the Insights tab?

-The Overview tab provides a high-level view of data in the investigation.
+The Insights tab provides a high-level view of data in the investigation.

 ![Insights tab](/img/Insights.png)